AnySleep: a channel-agnostic deep learning system for high-resolution sleep staging in multi-center cohorts: Methods

 \subsection{Data}

 We trained deep neural networks for automatic sleep staging, a multi-class classification problem where short segments of EEG and EOG data (sleep epochs) are mapped to one of five stages (Wake, N1, N2, N3, REM).
-The models were trained and evaluated on data from 21 datasets (19,909 overnight recordings, $\approx$ 200,000 hours of EEG/EOG data) from multiple studies and clinics (Table~\ref{tab:datasets}), covering healthy participants and patients with various sleep and medical disorders.
-De-identified PSG data was obtained from third-party databases and handled according to the relevant data sharing agreements.
+The models were trained and evaluated on data from 28 datasets (20,589 overnight recordings, $\approx$ 200,000 hours of EEG/EOG data) from multiple studies and clinics (Table~\ref{tab:datasets}), covering healthy participants and patients with various sleep and medical disorders.
+This study is a secondary analysis of previously published, de-identified datasets.
+No new data were collected from human participants by the authors.
+All datasets were accessed and used in accordance with their applicable data-use agreements and licenses.
+Therefore, no additional ethics approval was required for the present secondary analysis.
 All datasets included at least one EEG and one EOG channel.
 We note that AnySleep could naturally accommodate EMG channels as well, but we refrained from doing so as preliminary experiments indicated no performance improvements, in line with previous findings~\cite{Perslev2021,Hanna2023,Vallat2021}.

-The datasets were grouped into 13 in-distribution datasets and 8 hold-out datasets.
-Only in-distribution datasets contributed to model training and validation, while hold-out datasets were reserved exclusively for testing.
-Within each in-distribution dataset, subjects were partitioned into training, validation, and test subsets following the protocol of \USleep{}~\cite{Perslev2021,Perslev2021b}: 10\% of subjects (up to 50 per dataset) were used for validation, 15\% (up to 100 per dataset) for testing, and the remainder for training.
-This yielded 18,038 training recordings, 559 validation recordings, and 1,312 test recordings (966 from the in-distribution group and 346 from the hold-out group; see Table~\ref{tab:datasets}).
-We excluded 32 recordings flagged as problematic by the data providers or lacking EEG/EOG channels (see code repository available at \url{https://github.com/dslaborg/AnySleep}).
+The datasets were grouped into 13 in-distribution datasets and 15 hold-out datasets.
+Only in-distribution datasets contributed to model training and validation, while hold-out datasets were reserved exclusively for testing the traditional 30-s sleep staging (8 datasets) and high-frequency capabilities (7 datasets).
+Within each in-distribution dataset, subjects were partitioned into training, validation, and test subsets, with 10\% of subjects (up to 50 per dataset) used for validation, 15\% (up to 100 per dataset) for testing, and the remainder for training.
+This yielded 18,038 training recordings, 559 validation recordings, and 1,992 test recordings (966 from the in-distribution group, 346 from the 30-s hold-out group, and 680 from the high-frequency hold-out group; see Table~\ref{tab:datasets}).
+To ensure comparability with the results reported by Perslev et al.~\cite{Perslev2021}, our data split closely followed their protocol~\cite{Perslev2021b}, except for the high-frequency hold-out group, which was not included in their study.
+In addition to the 30-s and high-frequency hold-out groups, we evaluated a high-density EEG dataset (ANPHY~\cite{Wei2024}) to assess AnySleep's performance in recordings with substantially larger channel counts (Supplementary Table~\ref{sup-tab:high-density}).
+Across all datasets, we excluded 32 recordings flagged as problematic by the data providers or lacking EEG/EOG channels (see code repository available at \url{https://github.com/dslaborg/AnySleep}).